jkarthic-akamai/ABR-Broadcaster/INSTALL.md

 cd ABR-Broadcaster
 ```

-On Ubuntu OS run,
+On Ubuntu OS run the following command and enter sudo password when prompted.

 ```bash
 ./install_ubuntu.sh
 ```

-On Mac OS run,
+On Mac OS run the following command and enter sudo password when prompted.

 ```bash
 ./install_mac.sh